Which Children with Motor Speech Disorders Should Be Prioritised for Genetic Testing?

 Co-occurring CAS and dysarthria

-The recommended workup is exome sequencing (trio where possible).
+The recommended workup is exome sequencing (trio where possible), with chromosomal microarray added as needed.

-In a busy outpatient clinic, it starts with one question: “When did your child first walk?”
+It starts with one question in clinic: “When did your child first walk?”

 Reference: Van Niel H, Lauretta M, Baker E, et al. Childhood motor speech disorders: who to prioritise for genetic testing.
 Eur J Hum Genet.
 2026;34:639–648.
 DOI: 10.1038/s41431-025-01993-9